resauce-dev/directus-image-scout/readme.md

 ## Configuring Image Scout in your collection

-To enable Image Scout as field in your application, follow this process:
+To enable Image Scout as field in your application, follow this guide:

 1. Head to the settings of the collection you'd like Image Scout on
 2. Create a new files field